swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 The output of the `git status` command should be similar to this.

 ```
-On branch main
+On branch cml-report
-Your branch is up to date with 'origin/main'.
+Your branch is up to date with 'cml-report'.

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
-    modified:   .gitignore
-    modified:   dvc.lock
     modified:   params.yaml
 ```